 Sgt.
 Glenn Dale Brokaw

 Sgt.
-Glenn Dale Brokaw was born on April 4, 1921, on a farm outside
+Glenn Dale Brokaw was born on April 4, 1921, in Lebanon, South

 California.
 It is known that the family settled in San